cucumber-rs/cucumber/book/src/cli.md

 Run the tests, pet a dog!

 USAGE:
-    cucumber [FLAGS] [OPTIONS]
+    cucumber [OPTIONS]

-FLAGS:
-    -h, --help
-            Prints help information

-    -V, --version
-            Prints version information

-    -v, --verbose
-            Increased verbosity of an output: additionally outputs step's doc string (if present)

 OPTIONS:
+    -c, --concurrency <int>
+            Number of scenarios to run concurrently.
+If not specified, uses the value configured in tests runner, or 64 by default

         --color <auto|always|never>
-            Coloring policy for a console output [default: auto]
+            Coloring policy for a console output

+            [default: auto]

+    -h, --help
+            Print help information

     -i, --input <glob>
             Glob pattern to look for feature files with.
 By default, looks for `*.feature`s in the path configured tests runner
-    -c, --concurrency <int>
-            Number of scenarios to run concurrently.
-If not specified, uses the value configured in tests runner, or 64 by default

     -n, --name <regex>
-            Regex to filter scenarios by their name [aliases: scenario-name]
+            Regex to filter scenarios by their name

+            [aliases: scenario-name]

     -t, --tags <tagexpr>
             Tag expression to filter scenarios by.

             Note: Tags from Feature, Rule and Scenario are merged together on filtering, so be careful about conflicting tags on different levels.

+    -v, --verbose
+            Increased verbosity of an output: additionally outputs step's doc string (if present)
 ```

 ![record](rec/cli.gif)